vega/vega-lite/CONTRIBUTING.md

 the corresponding markdown files in `site/`.

 The images that are shown on the homepage and in the gallery have to be generated with `npm run images`.
 To run the script, you need to install [gnu parallel](https://www.gnu.org/software/parallel/).
+(For Mac, you can simply do `brew install parallel`.)

 Since we only publish the Github Pages when we release a new version, it might be slightly outdated compared to `master`.